studiogangster/next-gen-algo-trading-bot/README.md

 ## Features

+- **Per-Instrument Parallel Fetching**: Each instrument's data is fetched in a separate worker process, eliminating rate limits and bottlenecks.
+Data is cached and persisted independently for maximum reliability and throughput.
 - **Live & Historical Charting**: Interactive candlestick charts with infinite scroll for historical data and real-time updates.
 - **Real-Time Polling & Upsert**: Frontend polls for the latest candles every second (configurable), upserting all of today's data to ensure accuracy and deduplication.
 - **Scroll-Back Pagination**: Load older candles by scrolling left; chart preserves your scroll position after data loads, for a seamless experience.